Snake-Sanders/fw-updater/README.md

 - Add error handling for clear error logs and reporting.
 - User standarized error types for SPI instead of a general one.
 - Consider that the SPI might be also used to access the Flash.
+- use constant to reference fields in buffers instead of indices.

 ## Run